Currently, Terra supports two varieties of analysis -

 The next step proceeds from analysis-ready BAM files and produces variant calls.
 This involves identifying genomic variation in one or more individuals and applying filtering methods appropriate to the experimental design.
 The output is typically in VCF format although some classes of variants (such as CNVs) are difficult to represent in VCF and may therefore be represented in other structured text-based formats.

 Depending on the application, additional steps such as filtering and annotation may be required to produce a callset ready for downstream genetic analysis.
 This typically involves using resources of known variation, truthsets and other metadata to assess and improve the accuracy of the results as well as attach additional information.

 The platform's integration of Jupyter notebooks expands analysis options in Terra.
 Notebooks are applications that contain code cells to run interactive analysis (in R or Python) and documentation cells in flexible markdown language.
-Coupled with BigQuery and Google Cloud Storage, notebooks enable you to run complex statistics and visualization interactively on large amounts of data, including tabular data (think medical records or wearables data).
+Notebooks enable you to run complex statistics and visualization interactively on large amounts of data, including tabular data (think medical records or wearables data).
 Instead of programing an analysis or visualization to run, going away while it runs, and returning to see the results, you can run the cells in your notebook and see the results immediately.
 And because every code cell has (ideally) documentation, they are an ideal way to collaborate and share your analysis.

 Some benefits of analysis in a Jupyter notebook